jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 > __John Chambers__the creator of S (the mother of R)

 1. [Main Classes](#main-classes) introduces you to R's one-dimensional or atomic classes and data structures.
 R has five basic atomic classes: logical, integer, numeric, complex, character.
 Social scientists don't use complex classes.
-(Also, remember that we rarely use trigonometry.)

 2. [Attributes](#attributes) takes a small detour to discuss attributes, R's flexible metadata specification.
 Here, you'll learn about factors, an important data structure created by setting attributes of an atomic vector.
 R has many data structures: vector, list, matrix, data frame, factors, tables.